-He eventually joined a group outside of the virtual world when a friend from high school invited him to play with her Dungeons & Dragons crew.
+One day a friend from high school invited him to play a game of Dungeons and Dragons with her group.
+Phil at the time had no idea that one game would suddenly spark his interest in learning.
 When they finished playing, he would go home and write what took place during that day’s adventure.
 He realized that the game was spurring an interest in creative writing as well as helping his mental math and vocabulary improve.
 Suddenly, in the classes he was previously failing, he was now not just passing, but excelling in with A’s.

-Moreover, the social behavior he picked up through online gaming was now being applied to face-to-face interactions.
+Moreover, the social skills he picked up through the game was now being applied outside of it.
 He started making eye contact with the other gamers and talked through challenges and problems as they arose in the game.

 “These are all skills as an adult I needed and didn’t have at the time,” he says.
 “When you triumph through a challenge, whether it is imaginary or real, you bond with people.
 They became my big group of friends.”